adaltas/node-csv-docs/src/documents/parse/examples.html.md

 CSV data is sent through the `write` function and the resulting data is obtained within the "readable" event by calling the `read` function.
 This example is available with the command `node samples/stream.js`.

-See the full list of supported parser options below.

 ```javascript
 var parse = require('csv-parse');